 From a mass of 128 paper and fabric triangles emerged this bright and cosy quilt

 A few months ago I was asked by The Craft Cotton company if I would be able to make a patchwork quilt for them using the new Ombre trends range by Heather Jacks.
 I jumped at the chance to do this, firstly because I enjoy making quilts, second I love the Using The Craft Cotton Company fabrics and finally because I really liked the look of both the patterns and the colours of the new Ombre trends fabric, I couldn’t wait to get started!

 I opted to use the English Paper piecing method to make this quilt as I really like using it when making quilts and don’t often get a chance to do it.

-I was so pleased with the finale outcome of this blanket and my tutorial for making it is featured over on their blog;
+I was so pleased with the finale outcome of this blanket and my tutorial for making it is featured over on The Craft Cotton Company’s blog

 I got the idea for this quilt from a quilt I saw in Love Patchwork and quilting magazine issue 19.
 I really liked the way of adding patchwork detail to a piece of fabric by stitching on patchwork designs made using the English paper piecing technique, this created a quilt effect which was a lot different to anything I have made before.
 I really like using the English paper piecing technique while quilting too so this was perfect for me.

 I’ve been on a bit of a mission to try and use up some of my fabric scraps recently (as they are rapidly taking over!) and they were perfect for making the patchwork details.
 On the downside, I think I still have enough scraps to make hundreds more of these patchwork details so I haven’t made quite the dent in my stash I wanted to but at least I have made a start.
 Also I have actually gained some more scraps from the backing and front fabric I bought for this so this plan my have backfired a little!